Breastfeeding 5 min read

 Benefits of Exclusive Breastfeeding

-A strong foundation of good nutrition during the initial days of life of a child is key to a healthy brain and body and sets the foundation for lifelong health.
-Breast milk is the perfect food for the infants.
-It is safe, clean and contains antibodies which help protect against many common childhood illnesses.
+Good nutrition during a child’s first days of life builds the foundation for a healthy brain and body, and for lifelong health.
+Breast milk is the perfect food for infants.
+It is safe, clean and contains antibodies that help protect against many common childhood illnesses.
 Breastmilk provides all the energy and nutrients that the infant needs.
-World Health Organization (WHO) and all other health organizations recommend exclusive breastfeeding for the first six months of life.
+The World Health Organization (WHO) and all other health organizations recommend exclusive breastfeeding for the first six months of life.
 For mothers, early counseling, especially during the third trimester, can greatly improve breastfeeding success.

 benefits of exclusive breastfeeding

-Breast milk is a dynamic, living substance uniquely tailored to a baby’s needs.
-It’s packed with antibodies, enzymes, and hormones that adapt to support growth, immunity, and cognitive development.
+Breast milk is a dynamic, living substance uniquely suited to a baby’s needs.
+It contains antibodies, enzymes, and hormones that adapt to support growth, immunity, and brain development.
 The first milk, called colostrum, is a thick, golden liquid produced immediately after birth.
-Dubbed “liquid gold,” colostrum acts as a natural vaccine, providing critical immunity-boosting compounds like immunoglobulin A (IgA) to shield newborns from infections.
+Often called “liquid gold,” colostrum acts as a natural vaccine, providing immunity-boosting compounds like immunoglobulin A (IgA) to protect newborns from infections.

-But the benefits don’t stop there.
-Breast milk evolves over time, adjusting its nutritional profile to match the baby’s developmental stage.
-It’s sterile, always at the right temperature, and free—making it the ultimate sustainable food source.
+Breast milk also changes over time, adjusting its nutritional makeup to match the baby’s developmental stage.
+It is sterile, always at the right temperature, and free, making it an ideal food source.

-Exclusive breastfeeding is beneficial for both the child and the mother.
-Immediate skin-to-skin contact and initiation of breastfeeding or within one hour of birth should be encouraged.
-Mother’s first milk which is thick and yellow in colour (Colostrum) should be given to the child.
-It provides immunity to the child and enhances digestion.
+Exclusive breastfeeding benefits both the child and the mother.
+Immediate skin-to-skin contact and starting breastfeeding within one hour of birth should be encouraged.
+The mother’s first milk, which is thick and yellow (colostrum), should be given to the child.
+It provides immunity and helps with digestion.

 For the baby to suckle well, make sure baby suckles with mouth wide open, chin close and touching the breast, lower lip turned outward, and with more areola seen above the baby’s mouth than below.